"In the digital age, data is the raw material on which discoveries are built" (via SPARC)

 Many humanists hear "data" and assume they don't have it, but humanities data can take many forms, including images, music, poetry, short stories, and more.
-It is not necessarily quantitative, and despite the quote above, it is not necessarily digital.
+It is not necessarily quantitative.

 Some helpful introductions to Humanities Data